LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Thymosin beta-4 (Tβ4) is a 43-amino-acid peptide that sequesters G-actin monomers, regulating actin polymerization dynamics.
 The active domain (residues 17–23, LKKTETQ) has been identified as critical for actin binding.
 TB-500 contains this active sequence.
 Research in dermal fibroblast and keratinocyte models demonstrated that Tβ4 modulates cell migration through Rac1/Cdc42 GTPase signaling and upregulates matrix metalloproteinases involved in extracellular matrix remodeling.

-Malinda KM et al. “Thymosin beta4 accelerates wound healing.”
+Malinda KM et al. “Thymosin beta4 accelerates wound repair signaling.”
 J Invest Dermatol.
 1999.
 PubMed

 Thymosin Beta-4 Angiogenesis Signaling Pathways